• Skip to main content

 • Spinach – fresh or frozen spinach can be used.
 In this recipe, I show how fresh spinach can be for a stuffing mixture.
 If using frozen spinach, thaw it first, then squeeze out all the liquids and mix into the stuffing mix.
 Note- no need to cook frozen spinach, use it directly.

-• Onion – used for flavor and taste.
-Yellow onions are best.
+• Onion – use yellow onions for are best flavor and taste.

 • Red pepper flakes – add a hint of spicy kick to the filling which is needed to balance the rich, creamy, cheesy filling.

-• Panko breadcrumbs – are Japanese-style breadcrumbs that add crunch on top.
-I do not recommend using regular breadcrumbs, it’s not possible to achieve the same texture with regular breadcrumbs.
+• Panko breadcrumbs – I do not recommend using regular breadcrumbs, it’s not possible to achieve the same texture with regular breadcrumbs.

 These stuffed Portobello mushrooms are easy to make in 3 steps.
 Make the filling, stuff the mushrooms and bake.